 Being a caregiver is a never-ending job, and these 13 Tips to Getting Organized will help you to get organized for your caregiving duties AND all the things you need to do for yourself, as well.

-1. Use a calendar on the wall AND on your person.
+Use a calendar on the wall AND on your person.
 It may seem redundant, but it's important to have a wall calendar so that your loved one (and you) can quickly see at a glance any important dates coming up.
 It's also important to have some type of calendar on you when you're out-and-about at doctor appointments or family functions.
-Whether you use a pen-and-paper day planner or an app on your smartphone, make sure you always have something nearby so you don't have to “write it down later.”
-That being said...
+Whether you use a pen-and-paper day planner or an app on your smartphone, make sure you always have something nearby so you don't have to write it down later.

 Google Calendar can easily integrate with Apple products AND Android or PC products, and you can set up a specific calendar that can share events with others.
 Or, you can set up the Family Sharing calendar on Apple's iCalendar.
 In addition, there are apps available that are also desktop website calendars, such as Cozi.
 Find one that works for you and your loved ones, and set it up.

-) and call our Mobility Specialists today at (800) 542-7236 to find out how Hoveround can help your loved one maintain independence and remain aging in place.
+Hoveround makes mobility easier, which in turn helps out caregivers.
+Find out how to talk to your loved one about using a mobility vehicle (including a Hoveround Power Wheelchair or Mobility Scooter), then call and speak to one of our Mobility Specialists at (800) 542-7236 to find out how Hoveround can help your loved one maintain independence and keep aging in place.